somiyagawa/SINUHE-the-Hierotyper/README.md

+# SINUHE (Sublime Input of Unicode for Hieroglyphic Egyptian) Project

+Now we are integrating HieroJIS with Marwan Kilani's awesome font, which allows quadrat writing.

+Team members are:
+ * Marwan Kilani (Oxford)
+ * So Miyagawa (Göttingen/Kyoto)
+ * David Chapman (Sydney)

-# :star2: :dizzy: SINUHE and Toolkit for Coptic and Ancient Egyptian  :dizzy: :star2:
+# :star2: :dizzy:Toolkit for Coptic and Ancient Egyptian  :dizzy: :star2:

 ## 0. preamble